anaue/flask-setup/README.md

 # Flask Python setup

-Docker-Compose Flask Python project: python3.8 alpine3.10
+Docker-Compose Flask Python project:
+- python3.11
+- slim0.95
+- fastapi
-uvicorn
+- uvicorn
-gunicorn
+- gunicorn
-fastapi

 The project has a pre-configured Jinja2 template setup and a build custom API-wrapper (with requests lib)